-This bill adds eligibility to the education freedom account (EFA) program for any student whose enrollment transfer request was denied pursuant to RSA 193:3.
+This bill increases the income eligibility threshold for the Education Freedom Account (EFA) program from 350 percent of the federal poverty guidelines to 500 percent.
 As of November 2023, 4,552 students were in the EFA program with an annualized cost estimated at \$23.8 million with the typically grant averaging to be \$5,235 per student.
 The current average education grant to public district schools is \$6,217, which includes cost for an adequate education and extraordinary needs grant.